High-Discretization Method of Moments for Capacitance Calculation: A Cube and a Hollow Cylinder: Capacitance of a Cylinder

 For a closed cylinder, when the length is much smaller than the radius ($L \ll R$), the cylinder reduces to a disk.
 Maxwell's theoretical approximation $\frac{2}{\pi}\left(R + \frac{L}{4\pi}\ln\frac{2R}{L}\right) $ coincides with the capacitance of a disk derived by Landau from an ellipsoidal conductor~\cite{landau2013electrodynamics}.

-Ref.~\cite{verolino1995capacitance,lebedev1973application,smythe1956charged,jackson2000charge,vainshtein1963static} present theoretical derivations for the capacitance of the hollow cylinder with other $L/R$ ratios, while Ref.~\cite{jackson2000charge,vainshtein1963static} additionally provide the charge density distribution on the surface of the cylinder.
-For the capacitance of a hollow cylinder with arbitrary ratios of $L/R$, de Sousa \cite{desousa2025electrostaticsfiniteconductingcylinder} provided numerical solutions across the full range of aspect ratios, while Paffuti \cite{paffuti2018resultscapacitancesforcescylindrical} computed capacitances for cylinders over an extensive range of aspect ratios using a Galerkin method.
+Refs.~\cite{verolino1995capacitance,lebedev1973application,smythe1956charged,jackson2000charge,vainshtein1963static} present theoretical derivations for the capacitance of the hollow cylinder with other $L/R$ ratios, while Ref.~\cite{jackson2000charge,vainshtein1963static} additionally provide the charge density distribution on the surface of the cylinder.
+For the capacitance of a hollow cylinder with arbitrary ratios of $L/R$, Paffuti~\cite{paffuti2018resultscapacitancesforcescylindrical} computed capacitances for cylinders over an extensive range of aspect ratios using a Galerkin method.
+Recently, de Sousa~\cite{de2026capacitance} reduced the electrostatic problem to a one-dimensional integral equation whose kernel is expressed in terms of complete elliptic integrals.
+A Chebyshev-weighted collocation scheme is then used, with the square-root singularity at the rims factored out analytically through the ansatz $\sigma(z) = p(x)/\sqrt{(1-x^2)}$.
+This produces highly accurate, extrapolated continuum-limit values for both the capacitance and the axial surface charge density over the full range of aspect ratios.
 Lekner~\cite{lekner2021electrostatics} proposed the following theoretical formula:

 Here, \( C_0 \) denotes the capacitance of the cylinder.
 The matrix elements \( K_{mn} \) can be expressed via the Meijer G-function~\cite{beals2013meijer}.
 In Mathematica notation, \( K_{mn} \) is written as: